Which city is cheaper, Monaco or Valencia?

 While Monaco offers some public transit options, it might not be your first choice.
 There is a bus system.

-Getting around Valencia on foot is easy.
-Walking is the best way to explore the city and you can walk from one side of the Ciutat Vella to the other in about 20 minutes.
+Valencia is a very walkable destination.
+Walking is the best way to explore many parts of the city and you can walk from one side of the Ciutat Vella to the other in about 20 minutes.
 This area is where you'll find most of the city's main attractions.
+There are other neighborhoods that are a bit less pedestrian-friendly.

 Valencia is a bustling city that offers something for everyone.
-Hikers are also drawn to this area.
+The old town is one of the main draws for visitors.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

 The beautiful coastal resort area of Monaco offers food and scuba diving and snorkeling.
 It's also a relaxing resort destination.
 With all of its activities, you can easily fill one day here.
 It will give you the chance to have new experiences.